PeterWarrington/dystopian-gov.uk/register-to-protest/register/thank-you/index.md

             </p>

             <div class="govuk-inset-text author-bg">
-                No data has actually been transmitted, this is a fictional website. <a href="https://dystopian-uk.lilpete.me/about">Find out more</a>.
+                No data has actually been transmitted, this is a fictional website. <a href="https://dystopian-uk.lilpete.me/about" class="govuk-footer__link">Find out more</a>.
             </div>

         </div>